Grown in the New Forest

 New Forest timbers

-Necks – Walnut, cedar, cherry and maple
+Necks – walnut, cedar, cherry, ash and maple

 Fretboards and bridges – Laburnum and walnut.